LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 The Genasi learns to manipulate water defensively, creating a protective barrier.

 As an action, expend 2 Essence to invoke an "Aqua Veil".
 This ability envelops the Genasi in a shimmering watery barrier, providing additional protection in the following ways:
-- **Temporary Hit Points**: The Aqua Veil bestows temporary hit points equal to the Genasi's current character level plus their \[PROF\] modifier.
+- **Temporary Hit Points**: The Aqua Veil bestows temporary hit points equal to the Genasi's current character level plus their \[PROF\] bonus.
 - **Damage Resistance**: The veil offers resistance against ranged attacks, reducing the inflicted damage by 50%.
 - **Fire Immunity**: While the temporary hit points persist, the Genasi gains immunity to fire damage.